Livox-SDK/livox_ros_driver/README.md

 livox_ros_driver only supports the timestamp synchronization function when connected to LiDAR.
 The timestamp related configuration item timesync_config is in the livox_lidar_config.json file.
 The detailed configuration content is shown in the table below :

-<center>Timestamp synchronization function configuration instructions</center>
+Timestamp synchronization function configuration instructions
 | Parameter        | Type     | Description                                                  | Default        |
 | ---------------- | -------- | ------------------------------------------------------------ | -------------- |
 | enable_timesync  | Boolean  | Whether to enable the timestamp synchronization <br>true -- Enable timestamp synchronization<br>false -- Disable timestamp synchronization | false          |